bajamircea/bajamircea.github.io/_posts/2018-06-30-lists-implementing.markdown

 - a double linked list
 - circular
 - with dummy node in the header
-- intrusive
+- non-intrusive (nodes are provided by the list class)
-- no custom allocator
+- nodes are allocated on the heap (no custom allocator) and list owns the nodes
 - getting size is linear time with number of elements (but slice is constant time)